Close

 opens in a new windowFinal Strike by William Cohen

-Image Placeholder of - 79 William Cohen served as the secretary of defense under Clinton and uses that experience to write tense political thrillers.
+Placeholder of -39 William Cohen served as the secretary of defense under Clinton and uses that experience to write tense political thrillers.
 In his latest terrifying adventure, the fate of the entire planet hangs in the balance as an asteroid hurtles toward earth.
 When Putin’s charismatic successor attempts to use the strike as a weapon against the United States, only an off the books operation by National Security Advisor Sean Falcone has the chance to rescue an American scientist, deflect the asteroid, and avoid a war between nuclear powers.

 opens in a new windowRage by Ken Shufeldt